microsoft/nni/docs/en_US/Compression/AutoPruningUsingTuners.rst

 Then, make this automatic
 -------------------------

 The previous example manually chose L2FilterPruner and pruned with a specified sparsity.
-Different sparsity and different pruners may have different effect on different models.
+Different sparsity and different pruners may have different effects on different models.
 This process can be done with NNI tuners.

 Firstly, modify our codes for few lines